Struggling with credit card debt?

 Financial Literacy Specialist

 Credit card minimum payments are not designed to be efficient.
 They don’t help you pay off debt quickly and, in fact, are designed to keep you in debt as long as possible.
-And with high-interest rates, even when you pay more than the minimum requirement, it can be an uphill battle to get out of debt.
+Even when paying more than the minimum, high credit card APRs can make getting out of credit card debt an uphill battle.
 If traditional payments aren’t working for you, it may be time to consider credit card debt consolidation.

 This guide will help you understand what debt consolidation is, how various options to consolidate debt work, and how to decide if it’s right for you.
 If you have questions or would like a free debt analysis to understand your options, call us at (844) 276-1544 to speak with a certified credit counselor.